arwinlashawn/opencv_projects/README.md

 3. Use `cv2.minMaxLoc()` to return the bounding box/coordinates that Mei was found in
 4. Then use the coordinates to draw the green rectangle encasing the matching object

+---

+## Project 5: Live Object Detector Using SIFT and ORB
+*No preview available because program is buggy.
+Need to check documentation.*

+---

+## Project 6: *Coming Soon*